oddbird/oddsite/content/2014/09/17/jqcon.rst

 Throw More Errors
 -----------------

-`Error objects`_ have been around forever, and we all know roughly how to use
+`Error objects`_ have been around forever, and aren't difficult to use:
-them:

 .. code:: js